The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/leveling-guide.md

 ## Levels 61 - 70

 \
-Further Ruin and Ruin IV will be unlocked at Level 62.
-Each time you use Energy Drain or Energy Siphon, you will receive a proc of Further Ruin, allowing you to use Ruin IV.
-This proc will last for 60 seconds, giving you plenty of time to use during your rotation.\
+Further Ruin and Ruin IV will be unlocked at level 62.
+Each time you use Energy Drain or Energy Siphon you will receive a proc of Further Ruin, allowing you to use Ruin IV.
+This proc will last for 60 seconds, giving you plenty of time to use it during your rotation.\
 \
-Upon reaching Level 66, you will unlock Searing Light.
+Upon reaching level 66, you will unlock Searing Light.
 Searing Light is the second support ability available from your carbuncle.
 Activating Searing Light will command your carbuncle to apply a buff to yourself and all party members to deal 3% additional damage.

-Once you reach Level 70, your Dreadwyrm Trance will be upgraded to Summon Bahamut.
+Once you reach level 70, your Dreadwyrm Trance will be upgraded to Summon Bahamut.
 This upgrade will maintain the previous effects of Dreadwyrm Trance, but will now include your first demi summon with Demi-Bahamut.\
 \
 Demi-Bahamut will provide two distinct attacks while spawned:

-* Enkindle Bahamut - Will command Demi-Bahamut to cast his ultimate ability, Akh Morn.
+* Enkindle Bahamut: Will command Demi-Bahamut to cast his ultimate ability, Akh Morn.
-* Wyrmwave - Demi-Bahamut’s auto attack, will cast automatically.
+* Wyrmwave: Demi-Bahamut’s auto attack.
+Will cast automatically.

 ### Quick Rotation Goals:

-* Cast Ruin III, when fighting one or two enemies.
+* Cast Ruin III when fighting one or two enemies.
 * Cast Outburst when fighting three or more enemies in close proximity.
-* Activate Summon Bahamut whenever it’s available; cast Astral Impulse if fighting one or two targets, or Astral Flare when fighting three or more enemies in close proximity.
+* Activate Summon Bahamut whenever it is available.
+Cast Astral Impulse if fighting one or two targets, or Astral Flare when fighting three or more enemies in close proximity.
-* Activate Summon Phoenix whenever it’s available; cast Fountain of Fire if fighting one or two targets, cast Brand of Purgatory if fighting three or more enemies in close proximity.
+* Activate Summon Phoenix whenever it is available.
+Cast Fountain of Fire if fighting one or two targets, and cast Brand of Purgatory if fighting three or more enemies in close proximity.
 * Remember to use Enkindle Bahamut and Enkindle Phoenix when you spawn your demi primals.
 * Use Summon Ifrit when you have Ruby Arcanum available.
 Spend your fire attunement stacks on Ruby Ruin III when fighting one or two enemies, or Ruby Outburst when fighting three or more enemies in close proximity.
 * Use Summon Titan when you have Topaz Arcanum available.
 Spend your earth attunement stacks on Topaz Ruin III when fighting one or two enemies, or Topaz Outburst when fighting three or more enemies in close proximity.
 * Use Summon Garuda when you have Emerald Arcanum available.
 Spend your wind attunement stacks on Emerald Ruin III when fighting one or two enemies, or Emerald Outburst when fighting three or more enemies in close proximity.
-* Weave Energy Drain or Energy Siphon whenever it becomes available; spend your Aetherflow Gauge on Fester for single target damage, or Painflare for AoE damage.
+* Weave Energy Drain or Energy Siphon whenever it becomes available.
+Spend your Aetherflow Gauge on Fester for single target damage or Painflare for AoE damage.
 * Use Radiant Aegis if you need additional survivability (can be important while playing solo or doing quests).

 ## Levels 71 - 80

-At Level 72, you’ll unlock upgrades to your Gemshine primal abilities, providing new unique GCDs to replace your elemental Ruins:
+At level 72, you will unlock upgrades to your Gemshine primal abilities that provide new unique GCDs to replace your elemental Ruins:

 | Summon | Precious Gemshine | New Gemshine |
 | ------ | ----------------- | ------------ |